proxc/frontend-nanodegree-mobile-portfolio/README.md

 `changePizzaSizes()` removed unnessary calculations `updatePositions()` use prestored pizza items instead of finding them for everytime we have to update positions use transform to move them instead of position

+`DOMContentLoaded`
+updated number of pizzas created by using the screen size